 - Try disabling the VPN temporarily.

-5. Check Family accounts billing address
+5. Check the Family accounts billing address

 6. Clear browser cache

-- Click Menu > Settings.
+- Click the Menu icon and select Settings.

 7. Update or reinstall Spotify